vincent-wengert/news-api/README.md

 - set up cron for running producer and consumer in desired interval

 ## Usage
-- run the producer and consumer by cron every hour on VM or
+- run the producer and consumer by cron every hour on VM or like we on a raspberry pi